Quick Answer

 Efficient use of space

-Surprising Result: Our community table has a 90% occupancy rate.
+Surprising Result: Our community table stays consistently busy.

 5. Implement Smart Booking Systems